 Equipment

-On a case-by-case basis, PPL will determine, with information supplied by the employee and the supervisor, the appropriate equipment needs (including hardware, software, modems, phone and data lines and other office equipment) for each telecommuting arrangement.
+On a case-by-case basis, PPL will determine, with information supplied by the employee and the supervisor, the appropriate equipment needs (including hardware, software and other office equipment) for each telecommuting arrangement.
 The information technology specialist will serve as resources in this matter.
 Equipment supplied by the library will be maintained by the library.
 Equipment supplied by the employee, if deemed appropriate by the library, will be maintained by the employee.
 PPL accepts no responsibility for damage or repairs to employee-owned equipment.
 PPL reserves the right to make determinations as to appropriate equipment, subject to change at any time.
 Equipment supplied by the library is to be used for business purposes only.
 The telecommuter is responsible for all PPL property received and must agree to take appropriate action to protect the items from damage or theft.
-Upon termination of employment, all company property will be returned to the company, unless other arrangements have been made.
+Upon termination of employment, all PPL property will be returned to the library, unless other arrangements have been made.

 PPL will supply the employee with appropriate office supplies (pens, paper, etc.) as deemed necessary.
 The employee will establish an appropriate work environment within his or her home or alternate location for work purposes.